-Fortunately, pydle implements coroutines which allow you to handle a blocking operation almost as if it were a regular operation, while still retaining the benefits of asynchronous program flow.
+Fortunately, pydle utilizes asyncio coroutines which allow you to handle a blocking operation almost as if it were a regular operation, while still retaining the benefits of asynchronous program flow.
 Coroutines allow pydle to be notified when a blocking operation is done, and then resume execution of the calling function appropriately.
-That way, blocking operations do not block the entire program flow,
+That way, blocking operations do not block the entire program flow.

-In order for a function to be declared as a coroutine, it has to be decorated using the pydle.coroutine() decorator.
-It can then call functions that would normally block using Python's yield from operator.
+In order for a function to be declared as a coroutine, it has to be declared as an async def function or decorated with the asyncio.coroutine() decorator.
+It can then call functions that would normally block using Python's await operator.
 Since a function that calls a blocking function is itself blocking too, it has to be declared a coroutine as well.